LateNightFlowerField/mbb/README.md

 1. Why use python and latex instead of x tool or language?

-    no. <details>I am familiar with python and latex and they work well for my goals currently.
+    Because. <details>I am familiar with python and latex and they work well for my goals currently.
 Being able to create and print scale diagrams relies on the great typesetting LaTeX offers.
 If a better way comes up though I my consider porting the project.</details>
-2. What is your favorite type of bridge?
+2. What is your favorite type of bridge? <br/>
     I really like the warren because of its simplicity and symmetry.